musaubrian/musaubrian.github.io/content/posts/on-ai.md

 > P.S
 >
-> TJ has some pretty great thoughts on curiosity
+> I thought Teej has some pretty great thoughts on curiosity

  {{< youtube u-O59jWbKZE >}}